bugout-dev/dao/README.md

 # dao
 Moonstream DAO

+**NOTE: All important code in this repository has been moved to https://github.com/moonstream-to/web3**

 ## Decentralizing Moonstream

 [Moonstream](https://moonstream.to) makes tools which help people build, manage, and maintain their blockchain economies.